NJAU-CDSIC/DCPR_V1.0/README.md

 - **DCPR_codes**: Source code for DCPR model, and main.py is the main entrance of the DCPR framework.

-- **Visualization**: Scripts for data visualization, including Cumulative distribution functions (CDFs) for model performance evaluation, Gene expression fitting curves, and bar plots.
+- **Visualization**: Scripts for data visualization, including Cumulative distribution functions (CDFs) for model performance evaluation, Gene expression fitting curves, and Bar plots.

 - **Supplementary Files**: The detailed results for all the analysis in our study.